satyamsahooPH25/Audio_Signal_Processing_Suite/README.md

-## Athena Audio Signal Processing Suite 🔊
+## Audio Signal Processing Suite 🔊

 This project is a comprehensive solution for multi-speaker audio signal processing, leveraging advanced techniques from signal processing and deep learning.
 The primary goal is to accurately separate, denoise, and classify individual speakers from a mixed audio source, emulating a real-world "cocktail party" scenario.